Note: This article is part of Extended SAFe Guidance and represents official SAFe content that cannot be accessed

 In addition to monitoring the progress of work items through the system, dependencies between teams also warrant close attention.
 The program board, also visible in Figure 3 and created during PI planning, captures this information and should be displayed prominently during the PI.
-Successful ARTs use the program board as a focal point for their Scrum of Scrums meetings.
+Successful ARTs use the program board as a focal point for their Scrum of Scrums events.

 Figure 4 illustrates another example of visualizing work.
 In this image, we see an ‘investment corridor’ that identifies all current and potential epics in flight at one large enterprise.
 This corridor served as the planning visualization for a PI-like, large-scale portfolio prioritization workshop.

 Rather than confining it to a room, information is ‘outside,’ making it easy for people to walk up and add their thoughts and suggestions.
 Also, making the information visible brings the strategy into the open and helps create alignment across the organization.
 Other examples we have seen often include the additions of the enterprise and Portfolio Strategic Themes, Vision and Roadmap, to give a full and rounded picture of the current and future direction of the business.

 Visualizing Solution Health

 Customer support teams have long seen the value in displaying the number of waiting calls, daily closed and open tickets, and current SLA levels prominently on monitors close to the teams who rely on that information.
 This approach has been adopted by Agile teams to include metrics on the state of the current solution.
 Examples of these include critical quality metrics, such as:

 - Build health